 About Governor Clements

-- In 2006, Gov. Clements donated $10 million to complete a UT Southwestern clinical and medical research facility now named the Bill and Rita Clements Advanced Medical Imaging Building, in honor of Gov. Clements and Mrs. Clements, a former member of The University of Texas System Board of Regents.
+- In 2006, Gov. Clements donated $10 million to complete a UT Southwestern clinical and medical research facility.
+The facility is now named the Bill and Rita Clements Advanced Medical Imaging Building, in honor of Gov. Clements and Mrs. Clements, a former member of The University of Texas System Board of Regents.

-Gov. Clements achieved major success as an oil drilling contractor before he went into politics.
+Before going into politics, Gov. Clements achieved major success as an oil drilling contractor.
 He founded SEDCO in 1947, which grew to become the world’s largest oil and gas drilling contracting company, merging with Schlumberger Limited in 1984.
 He retired as Chairman in 1985.

 In retirement, Gov. Clements raised cattle and was an avid Texas history enthusiast, with a personal library of more than 8,300 volumes, most of which focus on the history of Texas and the Southwest.